vinithmh/candidate_cv_matching_job_description/README.md

 ## Key Skills and Capabilities Demonstrated
 ### 1. Data Extraction from PDFs

-One of the core functionalities of the Job Matching System is its ability to extract vital information from candidate resumes in PDF format.
+One of the core functionalities of the Resume Ranking System is its ability to extract vital information from candidate resumes in PDF format.
 This is achieved using the PyMuPDF library (PyMuPDF is now known as fitz), and it showcases the following skills:

 - **PDF Parsing**: The system demonstrates the ability to parse PDF documents efficiently, extracting text data for further analysis.